8 Earth History

 8.1.1 Big Bang Theory

 Spectroscopy is the study of the details of light.
 Visible light is just one range of the many types of light that exist, including x-rays, microwaves, and radio waves.
 These different waves make up the electromagnetic spectrum.
 Each beam of light is actually a unique mixture of a suite of wavelengths across the spectrum that combine to make the color we see.
 This signature of wavelengths of light is created or absorbed as light is made inside atoms, and this can be matched to specific elements.
 Even white light from the sun, which seems like a solid continuum, has strong wavelengths, weak wavelengths, and gaps.
-The breaks correspond to elements present in Earth’s or the sun’s atmosphere; which act as filters for their specific wavelengths of light.
-These ‘missing’ wavelengths were famously observed by Josef von Fraunhofer in the early 1800s , but it took decades before scientists were able to relate the missing wavelengths to atmospheric filtering .
-Using this, we can tell that the sun is mostly hydrogen and helium.
+The breaks correspond to elements present in Earth’s or the sun’s atmosphere which act as filters for their specific wavelengths of light.
+These ‘missing’ wavelengths were famously observed by Josef von Fraunhofer in the early 1800s , but it took decades before scientists were able to relate the missing wavelengths to atmospheric filtering, either in the sun’s atmoshpere or the Earth’s .
+Using spectroscopy, we can tell that the sun is mostly hydrogen and helium.
 Extrapolating this process to the light that has traveled to us from distant stars, we can calculate the abundance of elements in any specific star and in the visible universe as a whole.
 Also, this information can be used as an interstellar speedometer.

 Cosmic Microwave Background Radiation